Adalbert Seitz: Biography

 Seitz was born in Mainz and went to school in Aschaffenburg, Darmstadt and Bensheim.
 He studied medicine from 1880 to 1885 and then zoology at Giessen.
 His doctorate was on the protective devices of animals.
 He worked as an assistant in the maternity hospital of the University of Giessen and then worked as a ship's doctor from 1887, travelling to Australia, South America and Asia.
 He began to collect butterflies on these travels.

 In 1891 he habilitated in zoology with a thesis on the biology of butterflies from the University of Giessen.
 In 1893 he took up a position as a director of the Frankfurt Zoo.
 During the fifteen years of his service the zoo population of animals went from 1111 to 3000 and he brought in many new species.
 The animal dealer Josef Menges used the zoo as a holding depot for animals that came from other parts of the world, and this made the place very popular.
-He also designed a small mammal gallery and a special reptile house.
+Seitz designed a small mammal gallery and a special reptile house.
 He also created the first insectarium.
-Despite his interest and success, he retired in 1908 so as to work on the manual of the butterflies of the world.
-He moved to Darmstadt and invested much of his pension to aid zoo staff and then supported himself as the curator of the Senckenberg Museum, to which he donated his own butterfly collections.
+Despite his interest and success, he retired in 1908 to work on the manual of the butterflies of the world.

+Seitz moved to Darmstadt and invested much of his pension to aid zoo staff and then supported himself as the curator of the Senckenberg Museum, to which he donated his own butterfly collections.
 The idea for the book was first born in 1887 after meeting William John Macleay.
 Die Gross-Schmetterlinge der Erde (The Macrolepidoptera of the World) consisted of sixteen volumes with four supplements published in German, French, and English.
 For details see Griffin, F. J. (1936).
 The first four volumes describe the Palaearctic fauna and volumes 5–16 describe the exotic Fauna (Volumes 1–4, Palaearctic Fauna, with 4 supplements; Volumes 5–8, American Fauna; Volumes 9–12, Indo-Australian Fauna; Volumes 13–16, African Fauna).
 The coloured plates were made by 10–14 colour lithography.
 Seitz planned to finish the whole work in 1912, but this proved to be quite unrealistic and publication stopped in 1954.
 Several volumes remain unfinished.